 The effect of the proposed development on the heritage items and significance of the surrounding area is considered to be acceptable in this case.
-The proposal has been supported by a Heritage Impact Assessment Report.
+The proposal has been supported by a Heritage Impact

+Assessment Report and a Conservation Management Plan.
 Councils Heritage Officer has considered the proposed works and raised no objections to the proposal, subject to recommended conditions.